peerScholar Student Guide

 Tips

-• Although peerScholar is a separate application from Canvas, you will need to access peerScholar through Canvas to properly register in your peerScholar course.
+• Although peerScholar is a separate application from Canvas, you will need to access peerScholar through Canvas for each course that uses it.
+Accessing peerScholar this way ensures that you are properly registered in each peerScholar course so your grades can be sent to Canvas.

 How do I use peerScholar?